-A Task will be created for the target User, who when signed in to the server, can act on the assigned Task in both the server (under Tasks) and the NEXUS design client Tasklist panel.
+A Task will be created for the target User (assignee), who when signed in to the server, can act on the assigned Task (under Tasks) and also see the related Comment in the open project view.

 Accessing Tasks through Altium NEXUS

-When a user is signed into the Altium NEXUS Server through Altium NEXUS, their current list of tasks will be available through the Tasklist panel.
+When a user is signed into the Altium NEXUS Server through the Altium NEXUS design client, their current list of tasks will be available through the Tasklist panel.
 Clicking on a task's entry will access a dialog containing the form associated to that task.

 Example form for a user task associated with a design review process (Milestone Review), when accessed from the Tasklist panel in Altium NEXUS.